jeannille/cs5610_finalProject_angular_client/README.md

 Other Features: Conditionally renders different home page and navigation bar depending on type on if the user is signed in or a guest.
 And conditionally renders components on the homepage and navigation bar based on the type of user, administrative user vs. basic user.
-The administrative user has additional rights to view profile information about all other users and is allowed to add/edit movie titles on the main page from the UI.
+The administrative user has additional rights to view profile information about all other users and is allowed to add/edit movie titles on the home page from the UI.

 ## Development server